xgedev/mongo-gui/README.md

 - Run queries on collections including projection and limit fields
 - Update queried documents by clicking on their values
 - Replica set support
+- Remembers last used query per collection
+- Installable as a PWA
 - User access management
   - Add unlimited web app users (without creating database users)
   - Allow users which databases to access (only read or read/write)